That Blastowitz is a bad motherfu –shut your mouth- talking about BJ.

 Eventually BJ loses the super-suit and a lot more.
 Stuck in a Futurama-style jar, BJ is repaired (and I’ll leave the various Reddit threads to discuss the physical outcome of that, based on Ayna’s now constant smirk) and I get an upgrade choice; I chose one that lets me make leaps and reach higher spots thinking it would liven things up, but it just made things stranger; I’m literally on Stilts.
 Err, what?
 Just the image of huge BJ tottering on heels is … well this is about the only game that could pull that off I suppose.

-The other options were basically ramming or squeezing but even with those choices the actual gameplay doesn’t change; the second an obstacle blocks your way, look up – there will be a spot I can now reach in my high heels alongside routes for the other options.
+The other options were basically ramming or squeezing but even with those choices the actual gameplay doesn’t change; for me, an obstacle blocks my way, so I look up – there will be a spot I can now reach in my high heels, but if I'd picked ram or squeeze, there'd also be routes for those.
 It’s not altered the game play or given me options, it’s still linear.
 There’s nothing new here.
 While you can find the other upgrades in later levels, it’s no different.
 I would have chosen squeezy just to see BJ in a corset but being a FPS we’d not get to see it.
 Least I can look down and see the stilts when I fancy a laugh.

 Less amusing is an uncomfortable sub-plot around Engel’s daughter Sigun, who, try as she might, can’t be as evil as mother expects.
 BJ watches her go through the same child-abuse he did but he never connects with her or stands up for her; he should have been like a big bro, but she largely becomes the comic relief and, uncomfortably, Grace’s whipping-girl - until she stands up for herself, which just like the Southern level, feels more like a comedy scene than anything with resonance, like an ad-lib that gets forgotten; a Nazi and a Black woman teaming up?
 How much would that have annoyed Mother?
 Instead we get to enjoy Grace saying ‘Nazi Bitch’ to Sigun every five minutes until she snaps and earns Grace's respect.